2012 European Men's Handball Championship

 The 2012 EHF European Men's Handball Championship was the tenth edition of the men's continental handball tournament, which was held in Serbia between 15 and 29 January 2012.
 Sixteen teams qualified for the event, including host nation Serbia, defending champion France and fourteen national teams through the qualifying tournament.
 The teams were split into four groups of 4, with the top 3 teams of each group advancing to the main round, carrying the points won against other qualified opponents.
 Going to the main round with no points, Denmark ended up winning the championship after defeating Serbia in the final with a scoreline of 21–19.

-The bronze medal was claimed by Croatia, who defeated Spain 31–27 to win their second bronze and fourth European medal overall.
-In the placement match for the 5th position Macedonia proved to be too strong for Slovenia and won the match by 28–27.
-Macedonian right back Kiril Lazarov led his team with 8 goals to success and took the top scorers' award with a European Championship record of 61 goals.
-Over 300,000 spectators were present in 47 matches during the tournament, which was also a new championship record.

-By winning the European title, Denmark directly qualified for the 2012 Summer Olympics, while Serbia and Macedonia secured a spot in the Olympic Qualification Tournament.
-Thanks to the Danish triumph, Poland also made it to the qualifiers as the eighth ranked team of the 2011 World Championship.

-Denmark, Serbia and Croatia as three best-ranked teams qualified directly for 2013 World Men's Handball Championship.